 Financing the Recovery Economy: The First Step Towards Scaled Lifecycle Refrigerant Management

-The first post in our refrigerant management and transition blog series laid out the many reasons why lifecycle refrigerant management (LRM) matters.
-Hydrofluorocarbons (HFCs) are among the most potent greenhouse gases, the cooling equipment that contains them will remain in use for decades, and the capacity needed to recover and destroy or reclaim those refrigerants at end-of-life is missing in much of the world.
+The first post in Cascade's refrigerant management and transition blog series laid out the many reasons why lifecycle refrigerant management (LRM) matters.
+Hydrofluorocarbons (HFCs) are among the most potent greenhouse gases; the cooling equipment that contains them will remain in use for decades, and the capacity needed to recover them at end-of-life is missing in much of the world.
 The problem is clear.
 The harder question, which this post explores, is how to build a solution that works in practice.

 Lifecycle Refrigerant Management